wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 1.7.1 =
+* Small fix: the hidden variable cat now accepts negative category and tag ids.
+Negative categories and tags are excluded in search.
+Mixing inclusion and exclusion is possible.

 = 1.7 =
 * Major bug fix: Relevanssi doesn't kill other post loops on the search result page anymore.
 Please let me know if Relevanssi feels too slow after the update.